kube-ci/engine/README.md

 ## Support

 We use Slack for public discussions.
-To chit chat with us or the rest of the community, join us in the [AppsCode Slack team](https://appscode.slack.com/messages/C8NCX6N23/details/) channel `#general`.
+To chit chat with us or the rest of the community, join us in the [AppsCode Slack team](https://appscode.slack.com/messages/C8NCX6N23/details/) channel `#kubeci`.
 To sign up, use our [Slack inviter](https://slack.appscode.com/).

-If you have found a bug with Kubeci-engine or want to request for new features, please [file an issue](https://github.com/kube-ci/project/issues/new).
+If you have found a bug with KubeCI engine or want to request for new features, please [file an issue](https://github.com/kube-ci/project/issues/new).